VasukiElsa/Containerized-Tax_invoice_calculator/README.md

 ```$ docker run hello-world```

 It shows permission denied error, because we install the docker with root user privilege.
-We want to add our ubuntu user to the docker group.
+We want to add user to the docker group.

 Add user to docker group
 ---